Ramkhamhaeng

-Ramkhamhaeng (รามคำแหง, /th/), commonly known as Pho Khun Ramkhamhaeng Maharat (พ่อขุนรามคำแหงมหาราช, /th/), was the third king of the Phra Ruang dynasty, ruling the Sukhothai Kingdom—a historical polity in what is now Thailand—from 1279 to 1298, during its most prosperous era.
+Ramkhamhaeng (รามคำแหง, /th/), commonly known as Pho Khun Ramkhamhaeng the Great (พ่อขุนรามคำแหงมหาราช, /th/), was the third king of the Phra Ruang dynasty, ruling the Sukhothai Kingdom, a historical polity in what is now Thailand, from 1279 to 1298, during its most prosperous era.

 He is credited with the creation of the Thai alphabet and with firmly establishing Theravada Buddhism as the state religion of the kingdom.

 Birth and name

-Ramkhamhaeng (sometimes written Ram Khamhaeng) was a son of Pho Khun Bang Klang Hao, who ruled as Pho Khun Si Inthrathit, and his queen, Sueang, though folk legend claims his real parents were an ogress named Kangli and a fisherman.
+Ramkhamhaeng (sometimes written Ram Khamhaeng) was a son of Pho Khun Bang Klang Hao, who ruled as Pho Khun Si Inthrathit, and his queen, Sueang.
+Folk legend, however, claims that his real parents were an ogress named Kangli and a fisherman.
 He had two brothers and two sisters.
 The eldest brother died while very young.
 The second, Ban Mueang, became king following their father's death and was succeeded by Ramkhamhaeng on his death.

-At the age of 19, he took part in his father's successful campaign to capture the city of Sukhothai, which had formerly been a vassal of the Khmer Empire.
-The victory established Sukhothai as an independent kingdom.
+At the age of 19, he took part in his father's successful campaign to capture the city of Sukhothai.
+Coedès described the city as formerly a vassal of the Khmer Empire, and on his account the victory established Sukhothai as an independent kingdom.
 Owing to his courage in battle, he was reportedly granted the title "Phra Ram Khamhaeng" ("Rama the Bold").
+The Ram Khamhaeng Inscription gives a different occasion.
+At nineteen he fought Khun Sam Chon, ruler of Mueang Chot, who had attacked Tak, and he took the name Ram Khamhaeng from his victory on elephant-back.
 Following his father's death, his elder brother Ban Mueang ascended the throne and appointed Ramkhamhaeng as ruler of Si Satchanalai.
+Chusak Satienpattanodom reads the descent of the town differently.
+On his account Si Satchanalai remained with Pha Mueang's line until 1283, when Ramkhamhaeng annexed it after Pha Mueang's death and restored it as the second seat of the kingdom.
+He takes the date from the preface of the Chindamani, a manual of the 17th century.

-The Royal Institute of Thailand has speculated that Ramkhamhaeng's birth name was "Ram"—derived from Rama, the hero of the Hindu epic Ramayana—as his name following coronation was recorded as "Pho Khun Ramarat" (พ่อขุนรามราช).
+The Royal Institute of Thailand has speculated that Ramkhamhaeng's birth name was "Ram", from Rama, the hero of the Hindu epic Ramayana, since his name following coronation was recorded as "Pho Khun Ramarat" (พ่อขุนรามราช).
 At the time, it was customary to name a grandson after his grandfather.
 According to both the 11th Stone Inscription and the Ayutthaya Chronicles compiled by Prasoet Aksoranit, Ramkhamhaeng had a grandson named "Phraya Ram", whose two grandsons in turn were named "Phraya Ban Mueang" and "Phraya Ram".

 The title Maharat (มหาราช) is the Thai equivalent of "the Great King".